Digital Hedonism

 Psychological Levers

-All of those patterns above prey on the same thing: “short-term dopamine rewards without agency.”
-The fun thing with social media apps is that they take advantage of both types of conditioning: “Pavlovian (anticipation-based)” and “Skinnerian (reward-based).”
+Most dark patterns prey on the same thing: “short-term dopamine rewards without agency”.
+Within those dopamine patterns, social media apps seems to have taken advantage of both “Pavlovian” and “Skinnerian” conditioning.

-Tiktok, for example, uses Pavlovian-based conditioning to instill the drive to engage with content and crave more content.
-It also uses Skinnerian-based conditioning by allowing for continual access to rewards; think of each swipe to a new video as a positive electric shock.
+TikTok, for example, uses Pavlovian-based conditioning to instill the drive to engage with content and crave more content.
+It then uses Skinnerian-based conditioning once you have begun engaging with the platform—think of each swipe as a positive reward.

-What is dangerous here is that the two forms of conditioning easily synergize and consistently utilize each other to trap the user further.
-The even more dubious part of this is how there is a feedback loop exploiting cognitive biases for continuing user engagement.
-I mean, Autoscroll would be useless if it was just purely random content being recommended, wouldn’t it?
+What is dangerous here is when the two forms of conditioning synergize and utilize each other to trap the user further.
+It becomes a feedback loop exploiting cognitive biases for continuing user engagement.

 Citations